Wondering what the perfect one-day Smoky Mountains itinerary is? Here’s what you should do with one day in Great Smoky Mountains National Park!

 The stargazing in this area is, of course, also free.
 Basically, the only things you’ll pay for are food, gas, and lodging!
 In Gatlinburg, the food is relatively inexpensive, as long as you avoid the most expensive items on the menu.

 Lodging costs on a trip to the Great Smoky Mountains will vary depending on what you are looking for.
-In Gatlinburg, there a few great hotel options, which will likely be the most expensive option you’ll have.
-Airbnb and VRBO also are great options in this area, where you can find full house rentals for a similar price as a hotel room.
+In Gatlinburg, there are a few great hotel options, which will likely be the most expensive option you’ll have.
+Vacation rentals are also great options in this area, where you can find full house rentals for a similar price as a hotel room.

 Finally, you could select our favorite and recommended option: camping.
 Camping in the National Park is the least expensive option and offers the chance to have an authentic nature experience.
 Setting up a tent will allow you maximum stargazing time, maximum hiking time, and will give you the maximum amount of time exploring and immersing yourself in the National Park.